CREATIVE WRITING

 But it’s okay, I don’t have to do it.
 I think by this point my mother and her friends have accepted the loss.
 They’ve given me mohair locks to make rainbow leg warmers and listened to the long-winded explanations behind my felted cell diagrams that look like pea pods and ham.
 I try to make crafts that I want to make, do the art I want to do, and spend my free time how I want to spend it.
 What would be the point of it otherwise?

-1. Julie Glantz says:
+1. Julie Glantz Avatar

 I, too, have stood at the crossroads of To Knit and Not to Knit.